Direct Measurement of the Forbidden $2^{3\!}S_1 \rightarrow 3^{3\!}S_1$ Atomic Transition in Helium: Experimental determination of Einstein coefficient

 where we have assumed the intensity distribution is frequency independent.
 To simplify Eqn.~\ref{eqn:temp_3} further, we assume that the power removed from the beam is small and so we can Taylor expand \(-\log\left( \frac{P_{f}^+}{P_{f}^-} \right)\) about \(1\) as \(-\log\left( \frac{P_{f}^+}{P_{f}^-} \right) \approx \frac{P_{f}^--P_{f}^+}{P_{f}^-}\).
 The difference between the initial and final powers is equal to the rate of photons scattered by the atoms multiplied by the energy of the photon, \(P_{f}^--P_{f}^+= h f \frac{dN_{scatter}}{dt}\).
 The number of scattered photons can be calculated from the frequency dependant heating rate due to the probe beam \(\frac{dT}{dt}(f)\), the heat capacity of the atoms, which for a thermal gas in a constant harmonic trap is \(C_b = 3 N k_B\) \cite{doi:10.1119/1.3417868}, and the average energy added to the gas by each photon \(E_p\), from the relation \(\frac{dN_{scatter}}{dt} = \frac{dT}{dt}(f) \frac{C_b}{E_p}\).
 We can simplify even further by utilising the relation \(n(x,y,z) = N \phi_N(x,y,z)\), where \(N\) is the total atom number and \(\phi_N(x,y,z)\) gives the atomic density distribution with unit normalisation.
 Combining we see Eqn.~\ref{eqn:temp_3} becomes,

-The parameters in Eqn.~\ref{eqn:A_final} are all experimentally measured or determined as follows: \(f\) is measured by the HighFinness wavemeter, \(P_{f}^-\) is measured by a calibrated photodiode, \(\frac{dT}{dt}\) is extracted from the data as described in the heating method section, \(\phi_I(x,y,z)\) is measured via a camera, \(\phi_N(x,y,z)\) can be determined by the trapping frequency and temperature \cite{doi:10.1119/1.3417868}, \(E_p = \frac{1}{2m} \left(\frac{h f_0}{c}\right)^2\) is given by the recoil momentum of the photons, and the remaining parameters are all known constants.
+The parameters in Eqn.~\ref{eqn:A_final} are all experimentally measured or determined as follows: \(f\) is measured by the HighFinness wavemeter, \(P_{f}^-\) is measured by a calibrated photodiode, \(\frac{dT}{dt}\) is extracted from the data as described in the heating method section, \(\phi_I(x,y,z)\) is measured via a camera, \(\phi_N(x,y,z)\) can be determined by the trapping frequency and temperature \cite{doi:10.1119/1.3417868}, \(E_p\) is the energy transferred to the cloud on average by the recoil momentum of the photons, and the remaining parameters are all known constants.